Modelling the impacts of future hydrogen emissions

 Global impacts on atmospheric composition (oxidative capacity), methane lifetime, impact on stratospheric water vapour and stratospheric ozone (and ozone layer recovery), and global temperature / climate (e.g. avoided warming) are being investigated for a range of hydrogen uptake scenarios spanning the coming decades.

-At the regional scale, the goal is to set up a capability for undertaking a national health impact analysis of the air quality impacts of moving to a hydrogen economy.
+At the regional scale, the goal was to set up a capability for undertaking a national health impact analysis of the air quality impacts of moving to a hydrogen economy.
 The regional and global models will be coupled at the regional model boundaries.

 Related publications and key links: